Skip to main content

 What Firewood Pests You Should Look Out For

 The winter months always bring a longing for a wood-burning fire in the hearth of a house, making it as cozy as possible for us to whisk away those brisk winter nights.
 Well, perhaps not in Sacramento as temperatures are not that severe, but wood-burning fires are still a common theme.
 But we at Official Pest Prevention know that with this luxurious heat comes a threat, the dreaded pests that accompany the firewood that you willingly bring into your home.
 One of the common misconceptions is that it is okay to have them present in the firewood because you are literally burning it almost instantly.
 This is an egregious error, these pests are quick movers and it doesn’t take long for them to abandon their doomed home for a safer spot in yours.
-Here are the 7 pests that you need to look out for:
+Here are the 7 firewood pests that you need to look out for:

 1. Drywood termites